argasek/codebrainers-2020-03/HOMEWORK.md

+### 2020-08-22

+#### Task 1

+Have a look at function `formatIntervalAsString()` in `PlantRow.jsx`.
+It's messy, alright?
+The reason behind is that this function uses a lot of ["Magic numbers"](https://en.wikipedia.org/wiki/Magic_number_(programming)).
+Go be a hero and refactor the code in such way that it:
+* works correctly
+* you're fully able to explain it to the absent students ;-)

+You can either make your own computations or utilize an excellent [Moment.js](https://momentjs.com/) library.

+Do not worry about leap years, [leap seconds](https://en.wikipedia.org/wiki/Leap_second), etc.

+#### Task 2

+Currently, spinner is shown when loading Plants or Categories.
+However, if fetching Plants or Categories fails, the spinner is shown as long as all of the operations do not finish.
+Make a change to the code so the spinner is no longer presented to the user if any of the fetch operations from API fails (for whatever reason).

 ### 2020-08-20

 Take a look what's being returned from API (fetch from server) for all pages (i.e.) Plants, Categories and Rooms.